 Your pricing tolerance.
 AI-native tools introduce credit-based, usage-based, and per-assistant pricing models that can be hard to forecast.
 More on that below.

-Best for: Early-stage startups that need GTM execution, not just CRM storage.
+Best for: Early-stage startups that need continuous GTM execution rather than just CRM data storage.

 Who should skip this: Teams that already have a consistent GTM engine and only need a better way to log and organize relationship data.